The random field XY model on sparse random graphs shows replica symmetry breaking and marginally stable ferromagnetism: RS solution via belief propagation

 Analogous results hold for the $C=4$ case, where the RSB region can still be detected through the finite-$T$ numerics.
 Instead, $T^*$ becomes too small for $C \geqslant 5$ to be detected at finite $T$ (last column of Tab.~\ref{tab:Tc_vs_C}).

 The entire ($H,T$) phase diagram for the ferromagnetic RFXY model on RRGs can be finally depicted in Fig.~\ref{fig:phase_diag_severalC} for several values of the connectivity $C$ of the graph, again suitably rescaling the couplings by $1/(C-1)$.
 As an interesting comparison, we also depict the $C\to\infty$ curve, corresponding to the SK limit, that has been analytically obtained in App.~\ref{app:SK_limit} by performing the dense limit of the BP equations, as in Ref.~\cite{LupoRicciTersenghi2018}.
 The convergence of the large-$C$ curves toward the fully-connected one is quite fast, as already observed in similar models~\cite{LupoRicciTersenghi2018}.
 Then, an interesting feature can be appreciated already for the $C=16$ and $C=20$ cases, and even more clearly in the SK limit: the non-monotonicity of the critical line between the paramagnetic and the ferromagnetic line.
-It is an unexpected feature, since usually decreasing values of the temperature require higher and higher values of the external field modulus in order to move from the ferromagnetic phase to the paramagnetic phase; here, at variance, the critical value of the external field modulus firstly increases with the temperature, resulting in an enhanced stability of the ferromagnetic phase at intermediate temperatures.
+As discussed in detail in App.~\ref{app:SK_limit}, the curve we are drawing in Fig.~\ref{fig:phase_diag_severalC} is actually the spinodal curve of the paramagnetic phase.
+In the large $C$ limit it becomes non-monotonic as a consequence of the phase transition becoming first order at low enough temperatures.
+In App.~\ref{app:SK_limit} we show the exact location of the coexistence phase in the $C=\infty$ limit.
+For finite $C$ values we have just checked that the saddle point equations admit a unique solution, i.e.\ no coexistence phase, for all $C$ values such that the curve $H_c(T)$ does not change concavity ($C \lesssim 8$).